OpenGamma/StrataDocs/pages/docs/loaders/trade_loader_fx_single.md

 | Payment Date Calendar   | Optional    | The payment [holiday calendar]({{site.baseurl}}/holiday_data/) to use, such as "GBLO" |

-## FX single by full details
+## FX Single by full details

-These columns are used when loading a FX single trade by full details.
+These columns are used when loading a FX Single trade by full details.
 See also the [overview page]({{site.baseurl}}/trade_loader) for additional optional columns that can be used to specify the identifier and counterparty.